sirixdb/sirix-python-client/README.md

 ## Configuring

-In your home directory, create a folder named `pysirix-shell`, and create a file named `config.json`.
+In your home directory, create a folder named `pysirix-shell`, and create a file named `config.json` in this folder.
 This file will hold the configuration for the shell.
 It should have the following form:

 ```json
 {